scottclowe/cv/README.md

-Supervised jointly by Dr Mark van Rossum, School of Informatics, University of Edinburgh; Prof. Stefano Panzeri, Italian Institute of Technology Center for Neuroscience and Cognitive Systems, Trento; and Prof. Alex Thiele, School of Psychology, Newcastle University.
+Supervised jointly by Dr Mark van Rossum, School of Informatics, University of Edinburgh; Prof. Stefano Panzeri, Italian Institute of Technology Center for Neuroscience and Cognitive Systems, Trento; and Prof. Alex Thiele, School of Psychology, Newcastle University; with further collaboration from Nikos K. Logothetis, Max Planck Institute for Biological Cybernetics.

 Education
 =========